janaSunrise/janaSunrise/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=janasunrise" alt="janasunrise" /> </p>

 ### 😁 Let's know me Better!
+Hey there!
+I'm Sunrit Jana, and I'm a developer.
+I love to code, and also have several hobbies, and goals that I want to and love to fulfil.
-This is sunrit and I just can't Live without coding, also I hope this journey would be great for me.
+I hope this journey for me would be awesome!✌️

-Along with the support of my friends for my school life, I know someone without whom, this couldn't have been possible, I won't say his name right now, but yeah.

-It will be added here soon! and, I am a social maniac, mostly active on discord, And here's some more things About me!
+I usually haven't received any support from anyone, but rather from my own friends, developer community, intellectual persons, and a specific person, without whom this wouldn't have been possible.
+Let's keep his name a secret for now 🤫

+Also to top it up, I'm a social maniac, active on discord and twitter, interacting with the dev community, or probably coding something interesting, or discussing / chit chatting with my friends.😛

+**Also, here's some more info, I'd love to share!**

 ```python
 import socials